FoalTS/foal/docs/guide/1-introduction.md

 First create a new project by following [these instructions](../README.md).

-Then [download the frontend app](https://foalts.org/guide-frontend.zip), unzip the bundle and replace the `public/` directory and the `src/app/templates/index.html` file with its content.
+Then [download the frontend app](https://foalts.org/guide-frontend.zip), unzip the bundle and replace the `public/` directory and the `src/app/templates/index.html` template with the downloaded files.

 If you refresh the page at `http://localhost:3000` you should now see this.